How cockney refers to himself and wife

 A Cockney man typically refers to himself using the term “me old china” or simply “me old mate”.
 China plate signifies “mate” in Cockney rhyming slang where plate rhymes with mate.
 This usage is rooted in the rich history of Cockney tradition and is a friendly and informal way for a Cockney man to refer to himself.

-See also How to become an assassin
+See also How to spell assistant

 What Cockney Calls His Wife